ZecHub/zechub/site/Zcash_Tech/Halo.md

 Recursive proof composition allows a single proof to attest to the correctness of practically unlimited other proofs, allowing a large amount of computation (and information) to be compressed.
 This is an essential component for scalablilty, not least because it allows us to horizontally scale the network while still allowing pockets of participants to trust the integrity of the remainder of the network.

 Prior to Halo, achieving recursive proof composition required large computational expense and a trusted setup.
-One of the main discoveries was a technique called “nested amortization,”.
+One of the main discoveries was a technique called **nested amortization**.
 This technique allows for recursive composition using the polynomial commitment scheme based on inner product argument, massively improving on performance and avoiding the trusted setup.

 In the [Halo paper](https://eprint.iacr.org/2019/1021.pdf), we fully described this polynomial commitment scheme and discovered a new aggregation technique existed in it.
 The technique allows a large number of independently created proofs to be verified nearly as quickly as verifying a single proof.
 This alone would offer a better alternative to the earlier zk-SNARKs used in Zcash.